-In the episode, entitled “Perchance to Dream,” he reasons that “because reading is a function of the right side of the brain, while dreams come from the left side,” then it should be impossible to read while he’s dreaming.
-Wayne’s conclusion isn’t perfect, but Harvard University dream expert and Assistant Professor of Psychology Deirdre Barrett, Ph.D., would commend him on his line of reasoning.
-Barrett tells Inverse that dream research has indeed shown that most people can’t read in their dreams.
+As Batman eloquently puts it at the end of that episode, “reading is a function of the right side of the brain, while dreams come from the left side.”
+In other words, the part of your brain used for reading can’t be reached when you’re dreaming.
+Batman’s reasoning isn’t perfect, but it’s pretty good for a kids’ cartoon.
+Harvard University dream expert and Assistant Professor of Psychology Deirdre Barrett, Ph.D. tells Inverse that dream research really does confirm that most of us can’t read in our dreams.

 When we sleep, the entire language area of the brain is less active, making reading, writing, and even speaking very rare in dreams.